Skip to main content

 Where to apply: Ask your AAA about screening and call Medicaid for waiver rules.
 For facility-to-community moves, review the New Choices Waiver page and ask whether the person is in an eligible setting.

 Reality check: Waiver help is not automatic.
 There can be limited slots, assessment rules, provider shortages, and paperwork delays.
+Disabled older adults may also want our disabled seniors guide for disability-specific paths.

 Legal help, ombudsman help, and safety

 What it helps with: Aging offices may refer older adults to legal help, the Long-Term Care Ombudsman, Adult Protective Services, and scam support.
-These paths can matter when there are facility concerns, exploitation, unsafe care, or confusing papers.
+These paths matter when there are facility concerns, exploitation, unsafe care, or confusing papers.

 Who may qualify: The ombudsman helps people who live in nursing homes and assisted living settings.
 Adult Protective Services responds to reports about vulnerable adults.
 Legal aid rules depend on the type of problem and program capacity.